Find a career path that fits real life.

 These lessons are informational.
 If you are in an unsafe situation or facing discrimination, document facts and seek qualified legal guidance.

-Direct resources you can actually use
+Resources you can actually use.

 Skilled trades and construction